What are burr holes?

 Why might I need burr holes?

-One of the most common reasons burr holes are needed is for a subdural hematoma.
-This
+One of the most common reasons burr holes are needed is for a long-term (chronic)

 There are other reasons why you might need a burr hole procedure.
-Neurosurgeons may
+But in many cases,

-perform a burr hole procedure to relieve pressure around the brain due to:
+Neurosurgeons may perform a burr hole procedure to relieve pressure around the brain

 A sudden (acute) subdural hematoma